 Give To The Kmart Wishing Tree Appeal

-The premise for this one's simple—buy a present of your choice, and leave it under the Christmas tree in store.
-In a true show of Christmas spirit, the gift doesn't even have to be purchased from Kmart (though, let's be honest, it probably will be!); however the company does encourage practical presents that last beyond the festive season, as well as those for teenagers and older boys (the groups it struggles most to get gifts for).
+The premise for this one's simple—buy a present of your choice, and leave it under the Christmas tree in-store (alternatively, you can drop it at the Click & Collect station).
+In a true show of Christmas spirit, the gift doesn't even have to be purchased from Kmart (though let's be honest, it probably will be); however, the company does encourage practical presents that last beyond the festive season, as well as those for teenagers and older boys (the groups it struggles most to get gifts for).

-This year, the retail giant is also accepting cash contributions at the checkout or online which go directly to The Salvation Army, making the spirit of giving even easier.
+This year, the retail giant is also accepting cash contributions in-store or online which go directly to The Salvation Army, making the spirit of giving even easier.
 Oh, and all you last-minute shoppers out there needn't worry—Kmart will be accepting these offers of help right up until Christmas Eve.
 Get giving.

 Buy A Westpac Rescue Rashie

-Help do your bit to keep our beaches safe this summer by buying a Westpac Rescue Rashie.
-These clever shirts are available in sizes two-eight and unzip to reveal clear and concise CPR instructions for parents and caregivers, should their littlies get into trouble around the water (incredibly, only 18% of us would feel confident performing CPR if required).
-Plus $15 from the $25 purchase price will go directly to Westpac Rescue Choppers, who are on hand to assist with emergency situations over the festive season and beyond.
+Help do your bit to keep our beaches safer this summer by buying a Westpac Rescue Rashie.
+These clever shirts are available in sizes two to eight and unzip to reveal clear and concise CPR instructions for parents and caregivers, should their littlies get into trouble around the water (incredibly, only 18% of us would feel confident performing CPR if required).
+Plus 100% of the $25 purchase price will go directly to Westpac Rescue Choppers, who are on hand to assist with emergency situations over the festive season and beyond.

 Help Out Everybody Eats

 Here at Urban List, we spend a lot of time writing about new openings and the latest and greatest foodie fads, but we also know there's a huge amount of food waste and food poverty happening, right here in New Zealand.
-So what better way to fire up those warm fuzzies this festive season than by helping out the incredible team at Everybody Eats, a charity who serve chef-prepared, pay-as-you-feel food that would otherwise be destined for the bin, at four locations nationwide.
-All they want for Christmas is to add another site to their belt, and you can help them by jumping online and making a donation, giving gift cards to family and friends (every $10 spent feeds two people in need), signing up to volunteer at one of their locations and more.
+So what better way to fire up those warm fuzzies this festive season than by helping out the incredible team at Everybody Eats, a charity that serves chef-prepared, pay-as-you-feel food that would otherwise be destined for the bin, at their two restaurants in Auckland and Wellington.
+All they want for Christmas is to keep up the good work, and you can help them by jumping online and making a donation, giving gift cards to family and friends (every $10 spent feeds two people in need), signing up to volunteer at one of their locations and more.
 The bottom line?
 Feed bellies this Christmas, not bins.

 Keep the good vibes going and take in the best Christmas lights Auckland has to offer.